-In short, The Squeeze tells you when to enter a trade once the stocks price starts to compress...
-AND when to get out of the trade when it loses compression.
+In short, The Squeeze tells you when to enter a trade once the stock’s price starts to compress...
+AND when to get out of the trade before it loses compression.
 When I see a red dot, I know that a stock has enough pressure to explode higher... for big gains.
 This is one of the key reasons I was able to turn $37k into $2.7 Million in just 4 years.

 It's a strategy I personally follow and have enjoyed a lot of success with.